Deepening the quality of communal prayer to activate the body, touch the heart, engage the mind, and nurture spiritual growth.

 Rabbi Marcia Prager is a vibrant teacher, storyteller, ritual artist, and therapist.
 She is Director and Dean of Ordination Programs for ALEPH: Alliance for Jewish Renewal, and rabbi for the P'nai Or Jewish Renewal communities of Philadelphia, PA, and Princeton, NJ.
 Her book, The Path of Blessing (Bell Tower 1998 /Jewish Lights 2003) is an exploration of the profound spiritual wisdom that lies in the Jewish practice of blessing.
 She is the creator of the unique P'nai Or Siddurim for Shabbat and other innovative approaches to prayer and liturgy.
 She and her husband Hazzan Jack Kessler travel widely to teach in an array of Jewish and interfaith settings. rabbimarciaprager.com

-Rabbi Shawn Israel Zevit is a leader in in spiritual and congregational life, organizational and congregational consulting and training, educational arts, writing, musical and liturgical recording (6 CDs), teaching and performing.
-A graduate of the Reconstructionist Rabbinical College and with smicha from Reb Zalman Schachter-Shalomi, he has served congregations and havurot from all streams of Judaism with a regard for tradition and creative innovation.
-He is an adjunct professor at Siegal College in Cleveland, spiritual director and core faculty in the ALEPH Hashpa'ah Program, author of Offerings of the Heart (2005, Alban), Co-Editor of Brother Keepers (2010, Men's Studies Press) and numerous other publications. rabbizevit.com
+Rabbi Shawn Israel Zevit is a leader in spiritual and congregational life, organizational and congregational consulting and training, educational arts, writing, musical and liturgical recording (6 CDs), teaching and performing.
+A graduate of the Reconstructionist Rabbinical College and with Smicha from Reb Zalman Schachter-Shalomi, he has served congregations and havurot from all streams of Judaism with a regard for tradition and creative innovation.
+He is the rabbi of Mishkan Shalom in Philadelphia, PA, a spiritual director and Associate Director of the ALEPH Hashpa'ah Program, author of Offerings of the Heart (2005, Alban), Co-Editor of Brother Keepers (2010, Men's Studies Press) and numerous other publications. rabbizevit.com

 DLTI In The News